ShaunCurtis/Blazor.ExploreRendering/Documents/Going-For-Broke.md

 1. You're coming from a classic server side rendered application that has been migrated to Net8.0 and you want a phased migration to Blazor.

-2. You want freedom to choose but don't have the knowledge to know how bad that decision will turn out
+2. You want freedom to choose but don't have the knowledge to know how bad that decision will turn out.

-Hopefully I've disuaded you from choosing this mode.
+Hopefully I've disuaded you from choosing the second option.
 The design will be complex.
 You will spend a lot of time debugging.
-You will find yourself in some very deep holes.
+You will find yourself in some very deep dark holes.